How to's

 Consumers flagging numbers

-Call-blocking apps usually won’t flag your number with just one block, but if it happens multiple times, your number could be marked as “spam” or “scam likely.”
+Call-blocking apps usually won’t flag you after just one block, but if it keeps happening, your number could start showing up as “Spam” or “Scam Likely.”

-Different apps and carriers handle this in different ways, so some people might see the flag while others won’t.
+Different apps and phone carriers handle this in their own ways, so while one person might see the warning, someone else might not.

 How to stay out of spam